drewdotpro/ethsaver/README.md

 #### Withdrawal

 Withdrawal accepts an `allowEarly` boolean to say if the withdrawal is permitted if the timestamp hasn't expired.
+If you attempt to withdraw early without the `allowEarly` parameter set to true the transaction will fail.

 ##### Withdrawal after expiry